AI1379/tiny-cobalt/README.md

 # Tiny Cobalt

-This is a project that implemented a simple C compiler, as an experiment for [Cobalt](https://github.com/The-Cobalt-Develop-Team/cobalt).
+This is a project that implemented a compiler of a simple C-like language, as an experiment for [Cobalt](https://github.com/The-Cobalt-Develop-Team/cobalt).

 ## Dependency

 We use `xrepo` to manage almost all dependencies, except the `llvm` library.
 It is required to install `llvm` library locally and set `LLVM_DIR` to `<LLVM_INSTALL_DIR>/lib/cmake/llvm` (for example, `/usr/lib/llvm-19/lib/cmake/llvm`) because we use CMake to find `llvm` package.
 Thus, it is required to install `cmake` as well.

 We use C++20 standard, so make sure your compiler support these new features.
-We will test our features on gcc-14 and clang-19.
+Features will be tested on gcc-14 and clang-19.
 MSVC platform has not been tested.

+We use Flex and Bison to generate lexer and parser, so please meke sure that you have installed them in your system.

 ## Development